nkapila6/resume/typst/resume/main.typ

 #summary

 == Research Interests
+I am passionate about optimizing and creating deep learning architectures.
+My interests extend to multimodal learning, exploring cross-modal similarities in image, text, and audio domains, and generative modeling using GANs and VAEs.
+I am also intrigued by inductive biases in neural networks and emerging approaches for AI in tabular data.
+My goal is to democratize AI by enabling efficient model deployment and fostering natural human-computer interaction.
-My research interests lies in optimization of deep learning architectures, multimodal image and text models, and generative image/speech models.
+// My research interests lies in optimization of deep learning architectures, multimodal image and text models,
+// and generative image/speech models.
-In optimization, I focus on techniques like knowledge distillation, neural architecture search, and pruning to create smaller models that outperform their larger counterparts.
+// In optimization, I like to focus on techniques like knowledge distillation, neural architecture search,
+// and pruning to create smaller models that outperform their larger counterparts.
 //I tried to do this with my recent
 //project #ref(<pubs>, supplement:[#link("https://arxiv.org/abs/2412.11657")[CNNtention] (as seen in page], form:"page"))
 //where I augmented a few attention layers within a deep resnet and saw improvement in qualitative performance.

-I am further intrigued by cross-modal similarities.
+// I am further intrigued by cross-modal similarities.
 For example, adapting image style transfer to audio with the same approach of refining feature maps.
-Models like CLIP show how contrastive learning aligns embeddings/latent space across modalities, and  the rise of foundation models shows how thoughtful architectural choices enable reasoning across text, images, audio, etc.
+// Models like CLIP show how contrastive learning aligns embeddings/latent space across modalities, and  the rise of foundation models shows how thoughtful architectural choices enable reasoning across text, images, audio, etc.

 == Education